zdravkov/kendo-docs/getting-started/troubleshooting.md

 * 'jQuery' is undefined (in Internet Explorer)

 #### Solution
-Make sure that jQuery is included **before** the Kendo UI JavaScript files and before any Javascript statements that depend on it.
+Make sure that jQuery is included **only before** the Kendo UI JavaScript files and before any Javascript statements that depend on it.

 ### JavaScript error that Kendo widgets are unavailable or undefined